jakobzhao/geog458/readme.md

 <!-- Mar 15 to 19 -->

 During the last two meeting sessions, each group will present their final projects.
-More information about final project will be shared after the mid-term.
+More information about final project will be shared later.

 ## :heavy_check_mark: Grading